NSO-developer/nso-gitbook/administration/management/system-management/README.md

 # ncs -c /etc/ncs/ncs.conf
 ```

-However, in a System Install, the `init` script must be used to start NSO, and it will pass the appropriate options to the `ncs` command.
+However, in a System Install, the `init` script is typically used to start NSO, and it will pass the appropriate options to the `ncs` command.
 Thus NSO is started with the command:

 ```bash
 # /etc/init.d/ncs start